NIFTy-PPL/NIFTy/paper/paper.md

 \texttt{NIFTy.re} is a rewrite of \texttt{NIFTy} in JAX [@Jax2018] with all relevant previous GP models, new, more flexible GP models, and a more flexible machinery for approximating posterior distributions.
 Being written in JAX, \texttt{NIFTy.re} effortlessly runs on accelerator hardware such as the GPU and TPU, vectorizes models whenever possible, and just-in-time compiles code for additional performance.
 \texttt{NIFTy.re} switches from a home-grown automatic differentiation engine that was used in \texttt{NIFTy} to JAX's automatic differentiation engine.
-This lays the foundation for new types of inference machineries that makes use of the higher order derivatives provided by JAX.
+This lays the foundation for new types of inference machineries that make use of the higher order derivatives provided by JAX.
 Through these changes, we envision to harness significant gains in maintainability of \texttt{NIFTy.re} compared to \texttt{NIFTy} and a faster development cycle for new features.

 <!-- Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it. -->